calogica/dbt-expectations/README.md

     test_end_date: '{{ modules.datetime.date.today() - modules.datetime.timedelta(1) }}'
 ```

-Unfortunately, you currently **cannot** use a dynamic SQL date, such as `current_date` or macro from a dbt package such as dbt-date, as the underlying `dbt_utils.date_spine` expects a date literal.
+Unfortunately, you currently **cannot** use a dynamic SQL date, such as `current_date` or macro from a dbt package such as dbt-date, as the underlying `date_spine` macro expects a date literal.

 The `interval` argument will optionally group `date_part` by a given integer to test data presence at a lower granularity, e.g. adding `interval: 7` to the example above will test whether a model has data for each 7-`day` period instead of for each `day`.